gunayanil/skunk-game/README.md

 ## Installation
 1. Download or Clone the repository:
-   - Download: Click <span style="background-color:green;color:white;padding:3px;border-radius:5px">Clone or download</span> button at the top-right corner and click Download Zip button.
+   - Download: Click Clone or download button at the top-right corner and click Download Zip button.
    - Clone:`git clone https://github.com/gunayanil/arcade-game.git`
 2. Open index.html file in your favorite browser.